Sammaye/bv-gridview/README.md

 </template>
 ```

-If you need a more concrete exmaple the `example.vue` file provides a full one.
+If you need a more concrete example the `example.vue` file provides a full one.

+the file example also includes using grand children slots through this component.